 We try to help students get into the programs of their choice by offering testing strategies.

-PSAT/NMSQT (Nat'l Merit Scholarship Qualifying Test) – All Clark Sophmores and Juniors take the PSAT/NMSQT FREE of charge here at Clark in the fall.
-For Sophmores, it is simply practice testing; for Juniors, the test not only gives them practice for the SAT but determines whether they qualify for the National Merit Scholarship Program.
-We recommend pratice PSAT tests for students who want to improve their chances of winning this scholarship (see Practice Testing, below).
+PSAT/NMSQT (Nat'l Merit Scholarship Qualifying Test) – All Clark Sophomores and juniors take the PSAT/NMSQT FREE of charge here at Clark in the fall.
+For sophomores, it is simply practice testing; for juniors, the test not only gives them practice for the SAT but determines whether they qualify for the National Merit Scholarship Program.
+We recommend practice PSAT tests for students who want to improve their chances of winning this scholarship (see Practice Testing, below).